berry-cs/sinbad/docs/quick-start-python.md

 ## Accessing Data

-[Kiva.org](https://www.kiva.org/) provides a nice developers API that allows you to access all sorts of data about projects and loans.
+[Kiva.org](https://www.kiva.org/) provides a nice developers' API that allows you to access all sorts of data about projects and loans.
 The main page for developers is [http://build.kiva.org/] where the various available data streams are listed and explained in detail.
 For our purposes, we are going to use the JSON feed of newest loans that are raising funds: [http://api.kivaws.org/v1/loans/newest.json].
 With that URL, let's look at a complete Python script to access the data using Sinbad:

 ````
 from sinbad import Data_Source